-As a part of meeting Indicator 3.4, organisations must also demonstrate the mandatory requirements and relevant service stream or service specific requirements detailed below

-Common ☑ Partnership arrangements and collaborative strategies are in place.
-Child Protection Support Services ☑ The organisation works with DCSYW and other service providers consistent with sections 159B and 159F Child Protection Act 1999 and DCSYW's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
-Families The organisation works with DCSYW and other service providers consistent with sections 159B and 159F Child Protection Act 1999 and DCSYW's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
-Aboriginal and Torres Strait Islander Family Wellbeing: The organisation can demonstrate evidence of representation and participation in a local alliance of government and non-government services.
-Young People Support and Case Management: ☑ The organisation demonstrates evidence of collaboration with other services through partnerships and case panels to address individual service user needs and increase self-reliance and independence.
-Suggestions of Evidence Records of participation in interagency service network meetings and forums Evidence of attendance at meetings with stakeholders to discuss the individual care/support needs of people using services Evidence of the development of collaborative Case/Support/Care Plans Staff can describe the partnerships/collaborative strategies used to support service delivery used Processes for involving guardians/family members of people using services in service planning, delivery, monitoring and review processes.
-Services to children and families (includes Child Protection Support Services and services for Families): Processes for meeting information sharing guidelines relevant to legislative requirements (e.g. Child Protection Act 1999).
+As a part of meeting Indicator 3.4, organisations must also demonstrate the mandatory requirements and relevant service stream or service specific requirements detailed below requirements requirements and relevant service stream or service specific requirements detailed below Common ☑ Partnership arrangements and collaborative strategies are in place.
+Child Protection Support Services ☑ The organisation works with DCYJMA and other service providers consistent with sections 159B and 159F Child Protection Act 1999 and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
+Families ☑ The organisation works with DCYJMA and other service providers consistent with sections 159B and 159F Child Protection Act 1999 and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
+Aboriginal and Torres Strait Islander Family Wellbeing Services ☑ The organisation can demonstrate evidence of representation and participation in a local alliance of government and non-government services.16 Domestic & Family Violence ☑ Documented processes ensure that the organisation engages in an integrated service response: appropriate to the level of funding and size of the organisation, services engage in and provide an integrated service response by having established coordinated and collaborative relationships with other relevant agencies and services the service has formal links and regular, collaborative and referral relationships with relevant specialist agencies providing legal, court, multicultural, medical, mental health and advocacy services and key persons in local cultural communities the organisation shares appropriate and timely information with agencies in alignment with legislation and Queensland Government Domestic and Family Violence Information Sharing Guidelines that hold victim safety and perpetrator accountability at the core of practice. ☑ Organisations uphold cultural safety through strong ties with the local community and appropriate service providers, as well as providing resources that support clients to engage with services of their choice that may be better placed to respond in a culturally safe way.

-&lt;sup>16 Local level alliances may include Supporting Families Alliance and Local Level Alliance led by Family and Child Connect services.
+Local level alliances may include Supporting Families Alliance and Local Level Alliance led by Family and Child Connect services.